Major new homes development for Doncaster

 A mixed development of 181 homes is set to launch this week in Doncaster.
 Torne Farm, a Barratt Homes development, will include two, three and four-bedroom homes in the village of Rossington.

-Situated less than 15 minutes from Doncaster, the new-builds will take shape on the former McCormick Tractor factory site
+Situated less than 15 minutes from Doncaster, the new-builds will take shape on the former Rossington Colliery site

 A successful pre-launch event was held on March 23 and 24 at Mount Pleasant Hotel, Doncaster, when customers were invited to reserve their home of choice, or receive more information.